LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Identify and explain common stresses for an interviewer
 - Manage and counteract common stresses as an interviewee

+#### Level 3
+- Communicate clearly and professionally with potential employer before interview
+- Follow up after interview to thank interviewers and open up for next steps
+- Dress, behave, and present oneself appropriately for an interview

 #### Level 4
 - Interview successfully (get a job offer)